Clem Curtis: Debut single

-Curtis appeared on stage as the Lion in The Wiz at the Lyric Hammersmith, and gave a successful gospel stage performance in Amen Corner at The Lyric in Shaftesbury Avenue.
+Curtis appeared on stage as the Lion in The Wiz at the Lyric Hammersmith.
+His performance was singled out by a critic for The Guardian who said it was "fiercely comic and touching".
 He has also appeared on TV chat shows, the British reality television series Airport, and had a bit part in the ITV series The Bill.

-In 2004 Curtis toured the UK as part of a soul package tour with Jimmy James & The Vagabonds.
+In 2004, Curtis toured the UK as part of a soul package tour with Jimmy James & The Vagabonds.
 At the end of a show he was invited back on stage by Jimmy James who said "I don't like him and he don't like me but that's all right.
 Here's Clem Curtis."
 They then did "Love Train" together.

+Curtis collaborated with Lord Large and recorded the single, "Stuck in a Wind Up" bw "Move Over Daddy".
+Credited to Lord Large featuring Clem Curtis, it was originally released on 2 Bit 2BIT45-1, a label created for the release.
+It received play attention on Radio 2.
+The Acid Jazz label then released it on AJX174S in 2005.
+They also offered to release an album with Clem Curtis and other artists.
+The album, The Lord's First XI also featured recordings by Dean Parrish, Robert Bradley, Glenn Tilbrook, Andrea Britton, Ashley Slater, Linda Lewis, and Roy Phillips.
+It had good reviews from Mojo, Record Collector, The Huddersfield Daily Examiner, The Sunday Mercury, and others.
+Jason Draper of Record Collector referred to "Stuck in a Wind Up" as "a slice of breezy, upbeat soul so authentic you’d swear it was recorded in the late 60s", while Mojo called it "the perfect norther-soul floor filler.

+In 2010, producer Ian Levine had Curtis record the song, "Dial My Number".
+It was included on the Northern Soul 2010 album.

+With Newham Mag referring to Curtis as the Godfather of English Soul, Clem Curtis & the Foundations along with Hot Chocolate were appearing at the Under The Stars Festival on Saturday night, 15 August 2015.

 Curtis recorded and performed until near the end of his life; he was regularly seen as part of the "soul explosion" night with former Flirtations singer Earnestine Pearce and Jimmy James at resorts such as Butlins and Warner Leisure Hotels in the United Kingdom.
 He also appeared on cruises such as the cruise ship "Azura", which docked in Southampton.

+Outside of music Curtis had established a side occupation for himself, dealing in antiques.

+Personal life and death

+Long time resident of Olney, Buckinghamshire, he was the father of seven children, six sons and a daughter from previous relationships.
 Curtis died on 27 March 2017 at the age of 76, after a short battle with cancer.

-Curtis has been referred to on various occasions, informally as "The Godfather of English Soul".
+Curtis has been referred to on various occasions, informally, as "The Godfather of English Soul".